AHU-SI-Lab/BSANet/README.md

 ## Tasks and Benchmarks

-GH-PGD can support the following tasks:
+GH-PGD can support the following tasks.

 ### 1. Semantic segmentation